 How fast could membership come into effect, especially given Turkey’s objections, and what interim steps should be considered to enhance the security of Finland and Sweden in the meantime?
 What effects might Finnish and Swedish NATO membership have on the ongoing conflict in Ukraine and future NATO-Russia relations?
 How might NATO adjust its forward military posture to back up Article V mutual-defense guarantees to these possible new members?

-On May 23, Brookings will host an event featuring the Finnish ambassador to the U.S., Mikko Hautala, and the Swedish ambassador to the U.S., Karin Olofsdotter, to discuss the implications of their two countries joining the alliance.
-The conversation will be moderated by Brookings senior fellows Michael E. O’Hanlon and Constanze Stelzenmüller.
+On May 23, Brookings hosted an event featuring the Finnish ambassador to the U.S., Mikko Hautala, and the Swedish ambassador to the U.S., Karin Olofsdotter, to discuss the implications of their two countries joining the alliance.
+The conversation was moderated by Brookings senior fellows Michael E. O’Hanlon and Constanze Stelzenmüller.

-After the discussion, the ambassadors will take questions from the audience.
-Online viewers can submit questions via e-mail to firstname.lastname@example.org or via Twitter at #NATOMembership.
+After the discussion, the ambassadors took questions from the audience.
+Online viewers submitted questions via e-mail to email@example.com or via Twitter at #NATOMembership.

 Brookings requires all staff and visitors to show proof that they are fully vaccinated against COVID-19 via vaccines approved by the FDA or WHO.
 After submitting your registration, please proceed to the provided link on the confirmation page to complete the registration process by verifying your vaccination information.